Ginger: Western countries

-In the Caribbean, ginger is a popular spice for cooking and for making drinks such as sorrel, a drink made during the Christmas season.
-Jamaicans make ginger beer both as a carbonated beverage and also fresh in their homes.
-Ginger tea is often made from fresh ginger, as well as the famous regional specialty Jamaican ginger cake.
-On the island of Corfu, Greece, a traditional drink called τσιτσιμπύρα (tsitsibira), a type of ginger beer, is made.
-The people of Corfu and the rest of the Ionian islands adopted the drink from the British, during the period of the United States of the Ionian Islands.

-In Western cuisine, ginger is traditionally used mainly in sweet foods such as ginger ale, gingerbread, ginger snaps, parkin, and speculaas.
-A ginger-flavored liqueur called Canton is produced in Jarnac, France.
-Ginger wine is a ginger-flavoured wine produced in the United Kingdom, traditionally sold in a green glass bottle.
-Ginger is also used as a spice added to hot coffee and tea.
+Middle East

 Ginger is used in Iranian cuisine.
 Ginger bread is a kind of cookie traditionally prepared in the city of Gorgan on the holiday of Nowruz (New Year's Day).

 Similar ingredients

 Other members of the family Zingiberaceae are used in similar ways.
 They include the myoga (Zingiber mioga), the several types of galangal, the fingerroot (Boesenbergia rotunda), and the bitter ginger (Zingiber zerumbet).

 A dicotyledonous native species of eastern North America, Asarum canadense, is also known as "wild ginger", and its root has similar aromatic properties, but it is not related to true ginger.
 The plant contains aristolochic acid, a carcinogenic compound.
 The United States Food and Drug Administration warns that consumption of aristolochic acid-containing products is associated with "permanent kidney damage, sometimes resulting in kidney failure that has required kidney dialysis or kidney transplantation.
 In addition, some patients have developed certain types of cancers, most often occurring in the urinary tract."